Flexeril Abuse Side Effects, Symptoms, and Addiction Treatment

 - Increased risk of alcohol poisoning or Flexeril overdose.

 Flexeril use can become problematic for some people, and there is some evidence that cyclobenzaprine dependence can develop.
-However, withdrawal symptoms are not as common during Flexeril detox as they are for other drugs of abuse such as opiates, alcohol, or benzodiazepines.
-That said, some withdrawal symptoms may occur and are typically more common and intense when used in combination with alcohol or other drugs.
-A person who abruptly stops using Flexeril may experience symptoms such as 1,3:
+However, withdrawal symptoms are not as common during Flexeril detox as they are during detox from other drugs of abuse such as opiates, alcohol, and benzodiazepines.
+That said, some withdrawal symptoms may occur.
+They are typically more common and intense when Flexeril is used in combination with alcohol or other drugs.
+A person who abruptly stops using Flexeril may experience symptoms such as:1,3

 - General malaise.